 On March 15, 2013, Crystal Financial committed \$50,750,000 of capital to Crystal Financial SBIC LP (the "Fund") in exchange for a 65.91% limited partner interest.
 Crystal Financial SBIC LP was established to operate as a small business investment company under the Small Business Investment Company ("SBIC") Act.
-Of the total amount committed, \$21,883,314 remains unfunded at December 31, 2022 and 2021.
+The Fund ceased operations and was dissolved effective December 20, 2023.

 Certain of the managing members of the Fund's general partner, Crystal SBIC GP LLC (the "General Partner"), are also members of Crystal Financial's management team.
-Crystal Financial and the General Partner have entered into a Services Agreement whereby Crystal Financial provides certain administrative services to the General Partner in exchange for a waiver of the quarterly management fee that it owes to the General Partner.
+Crystal Financial and the General Partner entered into a Services Agreement whereby Crystal Financial provided certain administrative services to the General Partner in exchange for a waiver of the quarterly management fee that it owed to the General Partner.

-The Company accounts for its limited partner interest in the Fund as an equity method investment in the accompanying consolidated financial statements (see Note 9).
-Crystal Financial did not make any contributions to the Fund during 2022 or 2021.
-Cash distributions from the Fund totaled \$1,027,010 and \$8,086,431 during 2022 and 2021, respectively.
-In accordance with the equity method of accounting, the Company was allocated net losses from the Fund totaling \$4,738,951 for the year ended December 31, 2022 and \$1,430,559 for the year ended December 31, 2021.
+The Company accounted for its limited partner interest in the Fund as an equity method investment in the accompanying consolidated financial statements (see Note 9).
+Crystal Financial did not make any contributions to the Fund during 2023 or 2022.
+Cash distributions from the Fund totaled \$2,552,540 and \$1,027,010 during 2023 and 2022, respectively.
+In accordance with the equity method of accounting, the Company was allocated net losses from the Fund totaling \$22,796 for the year ended December 31, 2023 and \$4,738,951 for the year ended December 31, 2022.
 These amounts represent the Company's allocation of the Fund's net loss in accordance with the Fund's Limited Partnership Agreement.
-Crystal Financial's investment in the Fund is recorded as Investment in Crystal Financial SBIC LP in the accompanying consolidated balance sheets and its share of earnings and losses are recorded as losses from equity method investee on the consolidated statements of operations
+Prior to being dissolved, Crystal Financial's investment in the Fund was recorded as Investment in Crystal Financial SBIC LP in the accompanying consolidated balance sheets and its share of earnings and losses were recorded as losses from equity method investee on the consolidated statements of operations.